abhixdd/SentimentModel/README.md

 <hr>
 SentimentModel is a simple sentiment analysis tool that processes text data to determine the sentiment of user reviews or social media posts.
 The model predicts whether the sentiment of a given text is positive or negative.

+> [!WARNING]
+> This tool is not 100% accurate and should not be used for critical decision-making.
+>
 ## Features

 - Preprocesses text data by converting to lowercase and removing punctuation.